 Bryan Johnson explained this in his article Your Data is Your Property.
 The reason you and I have (economic) value resides in our data and cognitive abilities.

 For the purpose of this article, let’s just focus on the data part (we’ll talk about cognitive abilities and its value another time) — which we can separate in two parts: (1) Your raw data, and (2) The predictive value of that data.

-Simply put, your raw data is everything about you: your age, location, preferences, how tall you are, go down the list.
+Simply put, your raw data is everything about you: your age, location, preferences, how tall you are, you go down the list.
 But the tricky one is the predictability of your data.
-And what people when say that Facebook knows people better than they significant other (and themselves), is that they can predict what you’re going to do before you, or your significant other, are aware of it.
+And what people mean when they say that Facebook knows people better than they significant others (and themselves), is that they can predict what you’re going to do before you — or your significant other — are aware of it.